 Location: 1 00.64'S 37 13.31'W

 As though the crew had not experienced enough excitement for one day, a deep ocean swim was still in store before continuing on to French Guyana.
-This experience is one that will not soon be forgotten as the feeling of swimming in the middle of the Atlantic above 15,000 feet of open water and sea life is something only a few can fully understand or appreciate.
+This experience is one that will not soon be forgotten as the feeling of swimming in the middle of the Atlantic above 15,000 feet of open water, and sea life is something only a few can fully understand or appreciate.
 It is one of the most exciting and humbling experiences and an adventure all on its own.
-Our swim came to a close with ctenophores and Mahi Mahi swimming among the crew.
+Our swim came to a close with ctenophores, and Mahi Mahi is swimming among the crew.

-Argo and her freshly minted Shellbacks will cross the equator in a few hours and continue on to French Guyana and the Caribbean with a little less hair and a lot more sailing experience.
+Argo and her freshly-minted Shellbacks will cross the equator in a few hours and continue on to French Guyana and the Caribbean with a little less hair and a lot more sailing experience.